What Are the Steps in a Personal Injury Case?

 After identifying the liable party or parties, your lawyer will likely request a copy of the negligent party’s insurance policy.
 Your attorney can file a claim on your behalf and communicate with the insurance company throughout the process.

 If you’re seeking a settlement through an insurance claim, your attorney should submit a demand package to the at-fault party’s insurance company.
 This will include a letter detailing the accident, how it happened, and who was at fault.
-They should also outline the injuries you sustained, all incurred expenses, and how much you are seeking in compensation.
+They should also outline your injuries, all incurred expenses, and how much you seek compensation.

-Your lawyer will also need to submit the evidence they found during the investigation along with the letter.
+Your lawyer must also submit the evidence they found during the investigation along with the letter.
 That can include copies of your medical records, bank statements showing out-of-pocket costs, photos of visible injuries, and statements from witnesses.

 Negotiations will begin after the insurance company reviews the demand package.
-They might agree to the amount your attorney is demanding or come back with a counteroffer.
+They might agree to the amount your attorney demands or return with a counteroffer.
 If they deny the claim or refuse to settle for an amount your attorney believes is fair, you and your attorney can proceed with a lawsuit.

 File a Lawsuit in Court

-If you decide to move forward with a lawsuit, your attorney will prepare the legal documents and file on your behalf with the appropriate civil court.
+If you decide to proceed with a lawsuit, your attorney will prepare the legal documents and file with the appropriate civil court on your behalf.
 Lawsuits are much more involved than insurance claims.
 They require following strict deadlines and specific procedures.

-After filing a lawsuit, the at-fault party (the defendant) will have a certain amount of time to respond by filing their answer in court.
+After filing a lawsuit, the at-fault party (the defendant) will have time to respond by filing their answer in court.
 After they file their answer, your lawyer and their lawyer will begin the discovery phase.
-This involves gathering evidence and requesting the evidence the opposing party found during their investigation of the accident.
+This involves gathering evidence and requesting proof the opposing party found during their investigation of the accident.

-At some point, one or both sides might schedule a deposition to sit down with the plaintiff (you) or the defendant and ask them questions related to the case.
+At some point, one or both sides might schedule a deposition to sit down with the plaintiff (you) or the defendant and ask them questions about the case.
 Giving a deposition is similar to testifying in court.
 You’re under oath and must answer all questions honestly.

 It might be possible to settle the case without going to trial.
-During a mediation, the plaintiff, defendant, attorneys, and a mediator will get together to try to resolve the matter.
+During a mediation, the plaintiff, defendant, attorneys, and a mediator will get together to resolve the matter.
 If everyone can agree to a settlement, the case will end.
-However, if they can’t reach a settlement agreement, the case will go to trial.
+However, the case will go to trial if they can’t reach a settlement agreement.

-You can settle your lawsuit at any point before the court enters a judgment.
+You can settle your lawsuit before the court enters a judgment.
 However, once there’s a verdict, you won’t have any control over the outcome.
-If the court decides to rule in the defendant’s favor, you won’t receive any compensation.
+You won’t receive compensation if the court rules in the defendant’s favor.
 If the court rules in your favor, the defendant must pay the specified amount to compensate for your losses.

-At Abel Law Firm, our team of personal injury lawyers always fights hard for the rights of our clients.
-When you hire us, we will provide ongoing communication and guidance, so you understand the steps involved in your case.
+At Abel Law Firm, our team of personal injury lawyers always fights hard for our client’s rights.
+When you hire us, we will provide ongoing communication and guidance so you understand the steps involved in your case.
 You will receive dependable representation and services throughout the legal process.